Common Interview Questions and Answers

 In this article, we take a look at some common interview questions and the best way to answer them.

-Here are some general questions that help an interviewer understand your personality and interests:
+Here are some common interview questions that help an interviewer understand your personality and interests:

 Questions about experience and background